Rural Data Portal

 Information, statistics, and knowledge for rural Canada.

 Explore, visualize, and download data on rural health, accessibility, and social determinants.
-Built around the Canadian Accessibility and Remoteness Index (CARI+) and partner datasets, with plain-language summaries for every release.
+Built around the Canadian Accessibility and Remoteness Index (CARI+) and partner datasets, with plain-language summaries for datasets and research.

 Featured indicator